shrimps text index | photo index

 Family Hippolytidae

 Where seen?
 This rather large and stumpy shrimp is sometimes seen near reefs, usually among coral and coral rubble.
-It is not very active and tends to be seen motionless and well camouflaged on an encrusted surface.
+It is not very active and tends to be motionless and thus overlooked as it is so well camouflaged on an encrusted surface.
 When it realises it has been spotted, it rapidly slinks away into a hiding place.
+It can also suddenly leap quite a distance away if alarmed.

 Features: 4-5cm.
 Fat and short with a hump-back.
 Some have very hairy front legs.
-These shrimps come in a wide variety of patterns and colours.
-It is also called the Marbed shrimp.
+These shrimps come a swirl of various colours from brown, red, green to blue.
+It is also called the Marbled shrimp.

 Tanah Merah, Aug 09